thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 ## Sort columns

 You can sort a table by column values by clicking on the column title.
-If you hold down the SHIFT key you can click on multiple heads and sort on them in turn.
+If you hold down the SHIFT key you can click multiple heads and sort on them in turn.

 {% include tip.html content="This same functionality is available on tables you see elsewhere in ThoughtSpot.
-For example, a table in the **DATA** page is also sortable in this manner."%}
+For example, a table in the **Data** page is also sortable in this manner."%}

 ## About headlines (summary information)